Morgan Freeman Accused Of Sexual Harassment: 8 Women Allege Inappropriate Touching & More

 Sixteen people spoke to CNN about actor Morgan Freeman, 80, claiming that he engaged in what some called inappropriate behavior, and what some called harassment.
 Eight of the people interviewed said they were victims, while eight others said they witnessed the alleged misconduct.
 Together, the sixteen described alleged inappropriate behavior by Freeman on set, while promoting his movies, and at his production company Revelations Entertainment.
 CNN reports that they reached out to “dozens more people who worked for or with Freeman” as part of their investigation.
 Some apparently praised Freeman, saying that they never witnessed any inappropriate behavior, or said that “he was a consummate professional on set and in the office.”
 HollywoodLife reached out to Morgan Freeman’s rep for comment but did not immediately hear back.

+Three entertainment reporters claim that Freeman made inappropriate remarks to them during press junkets covering his films.
+One of the three journalists was CNN entertainment reporter and former HollywoodLife reporter Chloe Melas, who co-authored the outlet’s report about Freeman.
+Melas claims that Freeman made inappropriate comments to her over a year ago at a junket for Freeman’s movie, Going in Style.
+Melas was six months pregnant at the time, and Freeman, in a room full of people including costars Michael Caine and Alan Arkin, reportedly shook her hand, not letting go while allegedly looking her up and down repeatedly.
+Freeman allegedly said more than once a variation of, “I wish I was there.”

-Four people who worked in production on movie sets with Freeman over the past decade allegedly that he “repeatedly” behaved in ways that made women feel uncomfortable.
+Four people who worked in production on movie sets with Freeman over the past decade allege that he “repeatedly” behaved in ways that made women feel uncomfortable.
 In two such incidents, women claimed that Freeman allegedly touched them inappropriately.
 One of the women was a production assistant on 2015’s Going in Style, whose skirt Freeman allegedly tried to lift.
 Three more women said Freeman allegedly made public comments about women’s clothing or bodies.
 None of them reported the allegedly behavior, with most saying they feared for their jobs, according to CNN.
 Instead, they said they changed the way they dressed when they knew Freeman would be around to combat the alleged harassment.

 The Going in Style production assistant claims that she was subjected to several months of harassment on set, telling CNN that Freeman allegedly subjected her to inappropriate touching, and alleged comments about her clothes and body almost every day.
 Freeman allegedly would rub her lower back or rest his hand there, she claims.
 She told CNN in one incident, Freeman allegedly “kept trying to lift up my skirt and asking if I was wearing underwear.”
 He never succeeded — he would allegedly tried to lift her skirt, she would move away, and he’d allegedly try again.
 Eventually, “Alan [Arkin, Freeman’s costar in the film] made a comment telling him to stop.
 Morgan got freaked out and didn’t know what to say,” the PA said.